citizen27/Bulk-PCAP-Processor/README.md

-# Bulk_PCAP_Processor with PowerShell GUI
+# Bulk_PCAP_Processor 📊

-This script allows you to analyze packet capture files (.pcap) using PowerShell and provides a user-friendly Windows Forms GUI for selecting input paths, specifying filtering criteria, and choosing an output CSV file.
+Welcome to the **Bulk_PCAP_Processor *, your solution for efficient packet capture file analysis using PowerShell and a user-friendly Windows Forms interface.

-## Prerequisites
+## Prerequisites 🛠️

+Ensure the following prerequisites are in place:

-- **Wireshark**: You need to have Wireshark installed on your system, including the `tshark` command-line utility.
-Make sure to provide the correct path to `tshark` in the script.
+- **Wireshark**: Wireshark, including the `tshark` command-line utility, must be installed.
+Specify the correct `tshark` path in the script.

-- **PowerShell**: This script requires PowerShell to run.
-PowerShell is usually pre-installed on Windows systems.
+- **PowerShell**: Ensure PowerShell is available on your Windows system.

-## Usage
+## 🚀 Usage 🚀

 **You can run the standalone that is compiled from "Code".
-This is found in "Applicaiton".**
+This is found in "Application".**

-1. **Run the Script**: Double-click the script file (`Bulk_PCAP_Processor.ps1`) to execute it.
-Ensure that script execution is allowed on your system.
+1. **Run the Script**: Execute the `Bulk_PCAP_Processor.ps1` script with a double-click.
+Ensure script execution permissions are granted.

-2. **GUI**: The script will display a Windows Forms GUI for interacting with the tool.
+2. **GUI**: The Windows Forms GUI provides essential options:

-   - **Select a folder containing PCAP files**: Click the "Browse" button next to this field to choose the folder where your packect capture files are located.
+   - **Select Input Folder**: Use the "Browse" button to choose the folder containing your packet capture files.

-   - **Select an output CSV file**: Click the "Browse" button next to this field to specify the path and name of the CSV file where the results will be saved.
+   - **Specify Output CSV**: Set the path and name of the CSV file where results will be stored.

-   - **Select a protocol**: Choose a specific network protocol to filter the log files.
-You can leave this field blank to analyze all protocols.
+   - **Filter by Protocol**: Optionally, enter an network protocol to narrow results.

-   - **Enter an IP Address**: Optionally, enter an IP address to further filter the results.
-Leave this field blank to analyze all IP addresses.
+   - **Filter by IP Address**: Optionally, enter an IP address to narrow results.

-3. **Analysis**: Click the "OK" button to start the analysis.
-The script will:
+3. **Analysis**: Click "OK" to start analysis.
+The script:

-   - Analyze the log files in the selected folder using Wireshark (`tshark`) based on the specified protocol and IP filter.
+   - Analyzes log files in the chosen folder with Wireshark (`tshark`) based on protocol and IP filters.

-   - Create or append to the output CSV file with the analysis results, including frame number, frame time, protocol, source and destination IP addresses, packet length, and packet info.
+   - Appends results to the output CSV, including frame number, timestamp, protocol, source/destination IP addresses, packet length, and details.

-   - Display progress in the PowerShell console and provide a summary of the analysis location.
+   - Displays progress in the PowerShell console and a summary.

-   - You can monitor the script's progress and see the results saved in the specified CSV file.

-4. **Completion**: Once the analysis is complete, you will see the results saved in the specified CSV file.
-The GUI will close automatically.
+4. **Completion**: Once analysis finishes, results are saved in the CSV file, and the GUI closes.

-## Troubleshooting
+## ⚠️ Troubleshooting ⚠️

-- If you encounter any errors or issues, ensure that Wireshark is correctly installed, and the `tshark` executable's path is set correctly in the script.
+- Verify Wireshark installation and `tshark` path in the script.

-- Make sure that you have the necessary permissions to read the input folder and write to the output CSV file.
-Run nas admin to negate most issues
+- Ensure necessary permissions for input and output folders.
+Admin rights can resolve most issues.

-## License
+## License 📜

-This script is provided under the [MIT License](LICENSE).
+This script is under the [MIT License](LICENSE).